Where Georgia Birding Begins

 Sponsored by: Dover Corporation

-The aquatic habitats include impoundments and woodland streams, supporting numerous species, including Great Blue Herons, Double-crested Cormorants, Osprey, Wood Duck, and more.
-A diverse offering of terrestrial habitats include upland hardwoods, bottomland hardwoods, mixed pine / hardwood forests, pine plantation, and fields that support Indigo Bunting, numerous woodpecker species, and more.
+The aquatic habitats include impoundments and woodland streams, that support numerous species, including Great Blue Heron, Double-crested Cormorant, Osprey, Wood Duck, and more.
+A diverse range of terrestrial habitats include upland hardwoods, bottomland hardwoods, mixed pine-hardwood forests, pine plantations, and fields that support Indigo Bunting, numerous woodpecker species, and more.

 Admission Fee